plebbit/plebbit-js/README.md

   upvoteCount: number
   downvoteCount: number
   replies: Pages // only preload page 1 sorted by 'topAll', might preload more later, only provide sorting for posts (not comments) that have 100+ child comments
-}
+  flairs: string[] // arbitrary strings added by the author or mods to describe the comment or author }
 Author {
   address: string
   displayName: string
   wallets: {[ticker: string]: Wallet}
-  avatarNft: Nft
+  avatar: Nft
-  flairs: string[] // arbitrary strings added by the author or mod to describe the author }
+}
 Wallet {
   address: string